Department of Business

-Examines fund accounting and reporting for state and local government units, hospitals, colleges, and other not-for-profit organizations.
+Examines fund accounting and reporting for state and local government.
 PR: ACC 3123.

 ACC 4413 ADVANCED ACCOUNTING I

 This course explores accounting techniques that go beyond the typical transactions.
 Topics include consolidated financial statements, foreign operations, segment and interim reporting, and partnership accounting.
 This course should be taken in fall of senior year.
 PR: ACC 3123.